ansys/pysimai/doc/source/index.rst

 What is PySimAI ?
 =================

-PySimAI is part of the `PyAnsys <https://docs.pyansys.com>`_ ecosystem that let's you use SimAI within a Python environment of your choice in cunjonction with other PyAnsys libraries and external Python libraries.
+PySimAI is part of the `PyAnsys <https://docs.pyansys.com>`_ ecosystem that let's you use SimAI within a Python environment of your choice in conjunction with other PyAnsys libraries and external Python libraries.

 Install
 =======